 Hello, welcome to my personal blog Intersections.

-Previously, I worked in the Mexico City bureau of the Los Angeles Times (2010-2013), where I covered breaking news and wrote news and features for the L.A.
-Times print edition in news and arts.
+Previously, I worked as a researcher and reporter in the Mexico City bureau of the Los Angeles Times (2010-2013), where I covered breaking news and wrote news and features for the L.A.
+Times print edition.
+There, I covered the 2012 presidential election and the "end of the Mayan calendar" in the Yucatan Peninsula.

-I lived and worked for eight years in Mexico City, after relocating from Los Angeles, where I started my professional career as a metro reporter at the Los Angeles Times (2002-2006).
+I started my professional career in Los Angeles, as a metro reporter at the Los Angeles Times (2002-2006).
 After four years of covering just about everything under the sun in L.A., I switched over to the LA Weekly (2006-2007), where I covered the first days of the 2006 immigrant rights marches, the battle over bacon-wrapped hot dogs on the streets of L.A., and the 2006 presidential election in Mexico.

 I studied English on a Regents' & Chancellor's scholarship at the University of California, Berkeley.
 There, I served one year as editor-in-chief and president of independent student newspaper The Daily Californian (2000-2001), an incredible experience.
-I was also active at the Raza Recruitment & Retention Center, a group that is dear to my heart.
+I was proud to volunteer at the Raza Recruitment & Retention Center, to encourage more first-generation Latino college students to give Cal a shot.

 I'm interested in the fusion and mixing of all cultures, nations, and borders.
 As a storyteller my building blocks were shaped while growing up bilingual and bicultural on the U.S.-Mexico border, in multiethnic barrios.
 I'm excited by all forms of cultural production, by the intersections that exist between art, society, the sublime, and the streets.

 Both my parents are from Tijuana and live in San Diego.
-Among my siblings are a podiatrist, a nurse, a school counselor, and a tattoo and graffiti artist.
-I am a dual citizen of Mexico and the United States.
+Among my siblings are a podiatrist, a nurse, a school counselor, and a tattoo/graffiti artist.

 Follow me on Twitter: @longdrivesouth